Wookiee-/OpenJKold/README.md

-# jaPRO Lite Edition (Linux Server Side)
+# OpenJK Extra (Linux Server Side)

-## Direction of jaPRO Lite
+## Direction of OpenJK Extra

-This is based from jaPRO soon to have some additions from JA++ and client support from JA+/JA++/Japro.
+This is based from a fresh OpenJK source and selected code added from the jaPRO.

 ## Features